NikOcaml/Azure-CI-Functions-Scraper/Readme.md

 ### Function App Deployment

-1. Configure `assign-rbac.ps1` and `run.ps1` (meaning enter your personalized data)
+1. Configure `assign-rbac.ps1`, `profile.ps1` and `run.ps1` (meaning enter your personalized data)
 2. Run `assign-rbac.ps1`
-3. Replace `requirements.psd1` as well as `run.ps1` of your Azure Function with the files from this function folder
+3. Replace the contents of `requirements.psd1`, `profile.ps1` as well as `run.ps1` of your Azure Function with the files from this function folder
 4. Done!

 ### Script & Storage Configuration